 The severity of injuries sustained in ATV accidents can vary from bruising to burns to broken bones.
 Fractured ribs and leg bones are especially prevalent in both adults and children.
 Like other motor vehicle mishaps, accidents involving ATVs also frequently result in whiplash, herniated discs, and soft tissue injuries such as sprained muscles or strained ligaments.

-Injuries to the head and neck make up 28% of all ATV-related accidents.
+Injuries to the head and neck make up 28 percent of all ATV-related accidents.
 Traumatic brain and spinal cord injuries are the most common and are often exacerbated by riding without protective headgear.
 In particular, ATV rollover accidents can impact the spine in such a way that it fractures, dislocates, or compresses one or more of the vertebrae, potentially causing trauma to the spinal cord.

 After an ATV accident, you may feel sore and have visible injuries.
 In other cases, you may have suffered hairline fractures or other internal injuries that may not be noticeable or painful at first.
 Both situations call for a prompt, thorough medical examination to rule out injuries that could cause long-term health damage if left untreated.